NoAchache/fast_sklearn_testing/README.md

 ### Run your pipeline
 Create a script which loads your data in a pandas dataframe and pass it to `run_training_pipeline` located in `src.training.training_pipeline.run_training_pipeline.py`.
+The yaml created in the previous step is used by default.
 C.f. the folder examples.

 ## Add new plots / metrics